-If you have been considering investing in emerald jewelry of any kind - an emerald ring, emerald earrings, an emerald pendant or one of the many other uses this stunning green gemstone can be put to - then the chances are that you are sensible enough to be doing some pre-purchase research.
+If you have been considering investing in emerald jewelry of any kind - an ring, earrings, a pendant or one of the many other uses this stunning green gemstone can be put to - then the chances are that you are sensible enough to be doing some pre-purchase research.
 And you may be learning that emeralds are almost always, in the jewelry industry speak anyway, flawed.

 This is, for the most part, true.
 There are some perfect emerald examples out there (somewhere) but they are very hard to find, and, as we'll explain later, such emeralds would cost you more than a fortune to buy.